debezium/debezium-examples/outbox/README.md

 This illustates the usage of Quarkus' `native` profile mode where the quarkus-maven-plugin will generate not only JVM-based artifacts but also native images.
 The `native` profile and `native-image.docker-build` environment variable can be omitted if native image artifacts are not wanted.

+NOTE: There is some limitations with the Hibernate ORM Quarkus extension that prohibits running the Debezium Outbox Quarkus extension in native mode, so those arguments should be omitted for now.

 ## Environment

 Setup the necessary environment variables